GavPO/in-ployed/README.md

 ## Installation

-No installation required just use the following link.
+No installation required just use the following link to access our app.

 https://in-ployed.herokuapp.com/